 The good news is, with the right approach, it’s easy to manage and monitor remote workers, remain in touch and achieve superior levels of productivity.
-Preventing communication issues is much easier than you think, especially when you use the five tips here.

 The first thing you have to do is be clear and upfront about your company’s expectations for remote workers.
 While this will vary based on your company culture, your current needs, and your workers, the more direct you can be, the better it will be for everyone in your company.

 For example, do you need your workers to be available at certain hours?
 Do you need workers to use a specific medium?
 Don’t assume anything – spell everything out for your remote workers.
 This will ensure they know what to do and what is expected of them.

 There are hundreds of different collaboration, management and chat apps available today.
 If each of your employees is using a different tool, then they are never going to be able to communicate with one another effectively.
 Be sure your entire team has downloaded the apps you prefer to use for your organization.

 You need to set expectations regarding productivity for yourself, and the remainder of your team.
 If you know you have a huge project coming up, let your team know about it early.
 Also, make sure they know to tell you in advance when they need time off.
 The more notice you provide – even for small developments – the more time you have to react.

 One of the main reasons that remote workers are often more productive than office workers is because they don’t have the same interruptions.
 However, these can still occur.
 Try not to ping someone on messenger or call them when you are aware they are busy.
 Reserve all communications for emergency situations – true emergencies.